List of churches in Nord-Hålogaland: Tromsø domprosti

 This arch-deanery (domprosti) is home to the Tromsø Cathedral, the seat of the Bishop of the Diocese of Nord-Hålogaland.
-Tromsø domprosti covers the two municipalities of Tromsø and Karlsøy.
+Tromsø domprosti covers Tromsø Municipality and Karlsøy Municipality in Troms county.
 The deanery is headquartered at Tromsø Cathedral in the city of Tromsø.
 Administratively, the territory of Svalbard is also part of the Tromsø domprosti, although it is not part of the county.

-The Tromsø arch-deanery has been around since the Reformation in Norway.
-Before 1922, it was called the Tromsø stiftsprosti.
+In 1844, the new Diocese of Hålogaland was established, with its seat at Tromsø Cathedral.
+After this, the parish of Tromsø was removed from Tromsø prosti and moved into the new Tromsø stiftsprosti (arch-deanery / later renamed Tromsø domprosti) since it was the seat of the Diocese.
+On 18 October 1856 the new parish of Balsfjord was established, and then on 10 November 1860, the new parish of Tromsøysund was established and both of these areas were removed from the Tromsø stiftsprosti (arch-deanery) and moved to the Tromsø prosti (deanery).
+In 1963, the parish of Tromsøysund was transferred from Troms prosti (back) to Tromsø domprosti.
+In the late 1970s, the parish of Karlsøy was also moved from Troms prosti to Tromsø domprosti.

 Alta prosti

-This deanery (prosti) covers the western part of Finnmark.
-The deanery is headquartered in the town of Alta in Alta Municipality.
-It includes the three municipalities of Alta, Hasvik, and Loppa.
-The deanery was established on 14 May 1864 when the old Vest-Finnmark deanery was split into Alta prosti and Hammerfest prosti.
-Originally, Kautokeino Municipality was part of the Alta prosti, but on 1 April 1991, Kautokeino was moved to the newly created Indre Finnmark prosti.
+This deanery (prosti) covers the western part of Finnmark county.
+It includes Alta Municipality, Hasvik Municipality, and Loppa Municipality.
+The deanery is headquartered at the Northern Lights Cathedral in the town of Alta in Alta Municipality.

+The deanery was established on 14 May 1864 when the old Vest-Finnmark prosti was split into Alta prosti and Hammerfest prosti.
+The new deanery originally included all of the parishes located in Alta Municipality, Talvik Municipality, Loppa Municipality, and Kautokeino Municipality.
+On 1 April 1991, Kautokeino Municipality was moved to the newly created Indre Finnmark prosti.